Monogramm/MauticLdapAuthBundle/README.md

     // ...
 ```

-Once the parameters are set, open a new browser and check connection through LDAP. **Do not log out until LDAP connection is successful!**
+Once the parameters are set, open a new browser and check connection through LDAP. **Do not log out until LDAP configuration is valid!**

 ## Developments in progress